namin/metaprogramming/lectures/2-proof-by-reflection/README.md

 ### Proof-producing computation

-GETFOL's reflection produces theorems as side effects.
+FOL's reflection produces theorems as side effects.

 Lean's `decide` tactic produces actual proof terms that can be type-checked independently.
 The computation _is_ the proof.